Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-hoisting, rigging and positioning equipment is stored according to regulations and manufacturers’ specifications |
+testing and inspection devices are selected according to project and manufacturers’ specifications |

 Knowledge